Symfony CMS listing

 Graph Databases are a rising technology within the Content Management Space.
 Symfony CMSes are well positioned to be a part of the rise of Graph Database CMSes.
 In addition to Java, which many Graph Databases are built on, PHP CMSes are a valid option for Java Developers.

 Enterprise content management has been ruled by Java for decades (literally).
 The LAMP stack (Linux, Apache, MySQL and PHP) has been lagging behind in enterprise credibility, but nowadays they've even got access to enterprise features such as BPMN and DMN.
 Contemporary Symfony CMSes are also alternatives to older monoliths such as WordPress or Drupal.
+Fresh options such as Symfony Flex CMSes are also bound to enter the market in 2018.

 Headless CMSes provide developers access to content without formatting.
 This is not unlike RSS before it, but the contemporary methods (REST API and JSON) open up possibilities of manipulating the content as well as reading only.
 Read all about the basics of decoupling with a headless CMS.
+Also read up on how GraphQL enables freedom from CMS ecosystems and take a look at what is the best GraphQL CMS for your needs.